CesiumGS/3d-tiles/README.md

 ### Creating spatial data structures

-The tree defined in tileset.json by `root` and, recursively, its `children`, can define different types of spatial data structures.
+The tree defined in a tileset by `root` and, recursively, its `children`, can define different types of spatial data structures.
 In addition, any combination of tile formats and refinement approach (replacement or additive) can be used, enabling a lot of flexibility to support heterogeneous datasets.

-It is up to the conversion tool that generates tileset.json to define an optimal tree for the dataset.
-A runtime engine, such as Cesium, is generic and will render any tree defined by tileset.json.
+It is up to the conversion tool that generates the tileset file to define an optimal tree for the dataset.
+A runtime implementation will be generic and render any tree defined in the tileset file.
 Here's a brief descriptions of how 3D Tiles can represent various spatial data structures.

 #### K-d trees